alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 I went through all the phases with sharpening tools.
 I've used water stones, natural stones, ceramic stones, pull-through carbide sharpeners *[(don't use these)](https://www.youtube.com/watch?v=3jJZdGst8wE)*, powered belt sharpeners, wheel sharpeners.

 Aside from the pull-through sharpeners and the steel rods, all the others work just as well with the right technique.
-I settled on the diamond plate because they're cheap, portable, stay flat, need zero maintenance, and can cut through any type of metal.
+I settled on the diamond plate because they're cheap, stay flat, need zero maintenance, and can cut through any type of metal.
 Paired with a leather strop, for me it's the simplest way to sharpen.

 I recommend this [OUTDOORS55 video](https://www.youtube.com/watch?v=yLlPiBSP_1U) for a no-bullshit sharpening tutorial and [the Science of Sharp blog](https://scienceofsharp.com/home/) if you're curious what the different sharpening techniques do to an edge under a microscope.